 Cécile is currently the Senior Tutor for the MPharm programme.
 She was the previous School Lead for Diversity & Inclusion.
 She has a keen interest in Inclusive Education and is the Faculty of Life Sciences & Medicine co-lead on the College Attainment workstream, which aims to reduce the attainment gap and address structural barriers to equal attainment.

-Short biography: Cécile graduated in Chemistry and Chemical Engineering from ENSIC (Ecole Nationale Supérieure des Industries Chimiques, France).
-She did her PhD at Imperial College in Chemical Engineering with Prof Dame Julia Higgins and Prof Paul Luckham (2003), after which she took up a 2-year postdoc position at the University of Bristol with Prof. Terence Cosgrove.
-She then moved back to London and was appointed as a lecturer at King's College London in September 2005.
+Cécile graduated in Chemistry and Chemical Engineering from ENSIC (Ecole Nationale Supérieure des Industries Chimiques, France).
+She obtained her PhD from Imperial College (2003), after which she took up a 2-year postdoc position at the University of Bristol in the School of Chemistry.
+She has been an academic at King's College London since 2005.